dj-wasabi/ansible-zabbix-agent/README.md

 The `zabbix_version` is optional.
 The latest available major.minor version of Zabbix will be installed on the host(s).
 If you want to use an older version, please specify this in the major.minor format.
 Example: `zabbix_version: 4.0`, `zabbix_version: 3.4` or `zabbix_version: 2.2`.

 The `zabbix_agent_server` (and `zabbix_agent_serveractive`) should contain the ip or fqdn of the host running the Zabbix Server.

+## Issues

+Due to issue discussed on #291, the Ansible Version 2.9.{0,1,2} isn't working correctly on Windows related targets.

 # Role Variables